Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 This fork aims to stay in sync with Freqtrade except it adds stocks and forex.
 You can use your freqtrade strategies without alteration on stocks and foreign exchange.
 Currently stocks work only for backtesting strategies.
 Both stocks and forex connect to the exchanges but do not open any trades.

-Installation is same.
+Installation is also identical to freqtrade, including generating the user_data directory.
+Config examples are provided in config_examples folder to move to the user_data directory.

 Notes:

 For Alpacastocks